BHSSFRC/3494_2018_repo/README.md

 ### Beginner

-To familiarize yourself with git reference the tutorial Caleb provided.
-Below is the most likely command workflow, but you should be familiar with git so can handle different situations.
+To familiarize yourself with `git`, reference the tutorial Caleb provided.
+Below is the most likely command workflow, but you should be familiar with git so you can handle different situations.
 If you are using a GUI the names on the buttons should be similar to the commands below.

 #### Starting a New Task (Feature)